SkylineCommunications/dataminer-docs/connector-help/connector_help/NEC_PNMS.md

 ## How to use

-This driver displays a DVE table.
+This connector displays a DVE table.
 DVE elements can be removed with the **Delete Element** button.

-By default, the driver will make 100 DVE elements for the first 100 source IDs it finds in the received traps.
+By default, the connector will make 100 DVE elements for the first 100 source IDs it finds in the received traps.
 You can customize this amount.

 If the number of elements reaches 90 % of the maximum number of elements, a warning alarm can be created.
 If the maximum number of elements is reached, the alarm will go in critical state and no more elements will be created.